OfficeDev/office-js-docs-pr/docs/excel/custom-functions-naming.md

 Function names and function IDs share some common requirements:

-- Can use alphanumeric characters (including Unicode), the numbers zero through nine, underscores, and periods.
+- They must only use alphanumeric characters (including Unicode), the numbers zero through nine, underscores, and periods.

 - They must start with a letter and have a minimum limit of three characters.